Meet the individuals who are helping make Inspired Teaching a reality.

 Patricia Michelle Odom

-Patricia is entering her seventh year as a middle school science teacher.
-Patricia earned her B.S. in Biology and her M.A. in Teaching Secondary Education from Jackson State University in her home state of Mississippi.
+Patricia is a SCALE Teacher Leader and is entering her seventh year as a middle school science teacher.
+Patricia earned her BS in Biology and her MA in Teaching Secondary Education from Jackson State University in her home state of Mississippi.
 This fall, she will begin her fourth year at Kelly Miller Middle School, a public turn-around school in Washington, DC.
 At Kelly Miller, Patricia has served as team leader of multiple teams and has also worked to coordinate and facilitate many of the Positive Behavior Support events.
 This year, Patricia returns as a Teacher Leader for The Academy at Kelly Miller, an academic acceleration program for gifted and talented students.
 She will work to help teachers in her school implement a School-Wide Enrichment Model in which all students are immersed in enriching and experiential learning opportunities in all of their classrooms.
 She will also work closely with the science team to enhance inquiry-based instructional practices.
 In addition to her teaching and leadership roles, Patricia facilitates the school’s annual science fair and coaches the girl’s basketball team.

 Tricia has more than a decade of experience as an educator in District of Columbia Public and Charter Schools.
 She most recently joined the Lesley University adjunct faculty, teaching literacy courses, mentoring, and coaching in DC for the Urban Teacher Center’s residency certification master’s program.
 In addition, she serves as adjunct professor for the University of the District of Columbia’s National Center for Urban Education – Urban Teacher Academy.
 Specializing in effective strategies for training teachers to facilitate literacy among urban readers and writers – regardless of special needs, first language or reading ability – she believes every teacher and child can succeed and feels strongly that an excellent education for every student is the key to all our futures.
 To that end, she is dedicated to using her expertise to support new DC teachers by serving as a mentor with the esteemed Center for Inspired Teaching in Washington, DC.